The meat-free movement

 Have you been experimenting with the latest Meat-free Monday trend where you avoid eating meat for at least one day a week?
 You may be surprised to learn that the idea of curbing your meat intake has been around long before it started trending on social media.
 For instance, we know that vegetarian diets have been followed by certain religious and ethnic groups such as Hinduism and Buddhism, for centuries.

-Meat-free meals & weight loss
+Meat-free meals and weight loss

 According to the latest results from the Australian Health Survey, only seven per cent of adults eat the recommended five or more serves of vegetables a day.
-Adopting a meat-free meal once or twice a week can make it easier for you to boost your vegie intake and enjoy the associated health benefits that come with them.
+Adopting a meat-free meal once or twice a week can make it easier for you to boost your vegetable intake and enjoy the associated health benefits that come with them.

 Eating five or more serves of vegetables a day is also a smart weight-loss strategy as vegetables are high in water and dietary fibre, but low in energy or kilojoule density, so they fill you up without weighing you down.

 Adding meat-free meals to your recipe repertoire can also encourage you to try new foods and enjoy more variety.
-This means you are more inclined to stick with your new healthy-eating plan, which will in turn help you reach your weight-loss goals much faster.
+This means you are more inclined to stick with your new healthy eating plan, which will, in turn, help you reach your weight-loss goals much faster.